All Episodes

 What's your question?

-Um well, actually, sir, I was just hoping for a little quick history lesson.
+Well, actually, sir, I was just hoping for a little quick history lesson, a little bit of clarification.

-but those workers may live another forty years after they retire, and it's just putting GM under when they're making the same amounts of sales and figures as somebody like Toyota who doesn't have a union.
+but those workers may live another 40 years after they retire, and it's just putting GM under when they're making the same amounts of sales and figures as somebody like Toyota who doesn't have a union.

-The basic power of unions comes in their ability to either through government or through violence prevent the employer from hiring other workers in their place.
+The basic power of unions comes in their ability to either, through government or through violence, prevent the employer from hiring other workers in their place.

 And we saw this during the Reagan administration with the air traffic controller strike.